Don't Play Favorites: Minority Guidance for Diffusion Models: Introduction

-{\bf Related work.} Generating minority samples that contain novel features has been explored under a number of different scenarios~\citep{sehwag2022generating, lin2022raregan, yu2020inclusive, lee2022exploring}.
-The closest instance to our work is \citet{sehwag2022generating} wherein the authors propose a sampling technique for diffusion models, which can encourage the generation process to move toward low-density regions (for a specific class) using a class-predictor and a conditional model.
-The key distinction w.r.t. ours is that their method is limited to class-conditional settings and requires access to class labels.
+{\bf Related work.} Generating minority samples that contain novel features has been explored under a number of different scenarios~\citep{sehwag2022generating, lee2022exploring, yu2020inclusive, lin2022raregan, qin2023class}.
+The closest instance to our work is \citet{sehwag2022generating} wherein the authors propose a sampling technique for diffusion models, which can encourage the generation process to move toward low-density regions w.r.t. a specific class using a class-predictor and a conditional model.
+The key distinction w.r.t. ours is that their method is limited to class-conditional settings and therefore does not work with unlabeled data.
 Another notable work that bears an intimate connection to ours is~\citet{lee2022exploring}.
 As in~\citet{sehwag2022generating}, they also leverage diffusion models yet for a different modality, graph data (e.g., lying in chemical space).
 The key idea therein is to produce out-of-distribution (OOD) samples via a customized generation process designed for maintaining some desirable properties w.r.t. the focused data space (e.g., plausible chemical structures).
 Since it is tailored for a particular modality which is inherently distinct from our focus (e.g., image data), hence not directly comparable to our approach.
+The authors in~\citep{yu2020inclusive, lin2022raregan, qin2023class, huang2023enhanced} focus on improving data coverage for low-density instances via the use of labels that indicate minority instances.
+A distinction w.r.t. ours is that their methods require the knowledge on the minority labels.~\citet{samuel2023all} develops a sampler for text-to-image (T2I) diffusion models~\citep{rombach2022high} to specifically enhance the quality of generated samples prompted with unique concepts (e.g., shaking hands).
+However, their method is confined to text-paired datasets and not applicable to more general benchmarks like unconditional data.

-Leveraging diffusion models for detecting uncommon instances (e.g., OOD samples) has recently been proposed, especially for medical imaging~\citep{wolleb2022diffusion, wyatt2022anoddpm, teng2022unsupervised}.
+Leveraging diffusion models for identifying uncommon instances (e.g., OOD samples) has recently been proposed, especially in the context of medical imaging~\citep{wolleb2022diffusion, wyatt2022anoddpm, teng2022unsupervised}.
 Their methods share a similar spirit as ours: measuring discrepancies between the original and reconstructed images.
-However, they rely upon heuristic intuitions in designing their proposals and does not provide any theoretical supports for them.
-Also, their methods require a number of function evaluations (of diffusion models), thus computationally more expensive than ours.
+However, their focus is for the anomaly detection for a given data by generating the majority (normal) samples, which is different from our focus.